About USC Gould

 - members of government ministries

-USC Gould seeks MCL applicants who have excellent law school records, proficiency in English and leadership potential.
+USC Gould seeks MCL degree applicants with excellent law school records, proficiency in English and leadership potential.

 Why Choose the MCL degree at USC Gould?

-Upon graduating with an MCL, you will be prepared to tackle the challenges of today's global economy and positioned to become a leader in the legal profession, wherever you choose to practice.
+Upon graduating with an MCL degree, you will be prepared to tackle the challenges of today's global economy and positioned to become a leader in the legal profession, wherever you choose to practice.

-When you join USC Gould, you will become part of a dynamic and diverse law school community, be nurtured by a world-class faculty, enroll in small and collegial classes, and join the global Trojan Family network of more than 10,000 law alumni.
-Our graduates include partners in the world's largest law firms, leaders of civil rights movements, and CEOs and presidents of multibillion-dollar companies.
+When you join USC Gould, you will become part of a dynamic and diverse law school community, be nurtured by a world-class faculty, enroll in small and collegial classes, and join the global Trojan Family network of more than 14,000 law alumni.
+USC Gould School of Law graduates include partners in the world's largest law firms, leaders of civil rights movements, and CEOs and presidents of multibillion-dollar companies.